kosmostasis/ayllu/docs/EXECUTIVE_SUMMARY_FOR_LEADERSHIP.md

 ## 3. Suggestions (from Ayni)

-These are recommendations for Koss and Lead Engineering to accept, reject, or adapt. **Do not implement** until leadership has reviewed.
+**Ayni** = the Cursor AI assistant working on this repo (named for the Andean concept of reciprocity/mutual aid).
+The suggestions below are recommendations for Koss and Lead Engineering to accept, reject, or adapt. **Do not implement** until leadership has reviewed.

 ### 3.1 Single source of truth for NS outputs